-Capstone Project - The capstone experience is a major project under direction of a committee of graduate faculty.
-The expectation for the capstone project is to further develop an interest derived from the core or seminar studies.
+Major Project - The major project experience is under the direction of the graduate faculty.
+The expectation for the major project is to further develop an interest derived from the MSN studies.
 Students will be expected to present the project in a scholarly manner.
 Examples include a thesis or planning and implementing a substantial educational endeavor.

 Research Components - Students must demonstrate beginning skills in qualitative and quantitative research methods.
 Students should have experiences in designing, conducting, interpreting and communicating research.
 Research tools should also include educational measurements and evaluation and computer assisted analysis and research methodologies.

-Residency Requirements - 24 of the last 36 hours must be taken at College of Saint Mary
+Residency Requirements - 24 of the 36 hour MSN program must be taken at College of Saint Mary.